equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Mills, K.C., 1974.
 ‘Thermodynamic Data for Inorganic Sulfides, Selenides, and Tellurides’.
 (Butterworths, London).

-Milne, J.B., 1991.
+<a  href="//doi.org/10.1139/v91-144" target="_blank" rel="noopener">Milne, J.B., 1991.
 Hexachlorotellurate(IV) hydrolysis equilibria in hydrochloric acid. measurement by Raman and 125Te NMR spectroscopy and a reconsideration of earlier spectrophotometric results.
-Canadian Journal of Chemistry 69, 987–992. doi:10.1139/v91-144
+Canadian Journal of Chemistry 69, 987–992</a>.

-Milne, J.B., Moffett, D., 1974.
+<a  href="//doi.org/10.1021/ic50141a040" target="_blank" rel="noopener">Milne, J.B., Moffett, D., 1974.
 Oxofluoro complex anion equilibria in aqueous hydrofluoric acid.
 I. Tellurate(IV).
-Inorganic Chemistry 13, 2750–2754. doi:10.1021/ic50141a040
+Inorganic Chemistry 13, 2750–2754</a>.

-Milne, J., Mahadevan, M., 1984.
+<a  href="//doi.org/10.1021/ic00171a003" target="_blank" rel="noopener">Milne, J., Mahadevan, M., 1984.
 Chlorotellurate(lV) equilibria in aqueous hydrochloric acid.
-Inorganic Chemistry 23, 268–271. doi:10.1021/ic00171a003
+Inorganic Chemistry 23, 268–271</a>.

 Murashova, V.I., 1966.
 A study on the composition and stability of the iodotellurate complex.
 Zhurnal Analiticheskoi Khimii 21, 345–349 [in Russian].

-Myers, R.J., 2007.
+<a  href="//doi.org/10.1007/s10953-006-9112-" target="_blank" rel="noopener">Myers, R.J., 2007.
 Second dissociation constant of H2Te and the absorption spectra of HTe-, Te2- and Te22- in aqueous solution.
-Journal of Solution Chemistry 36, 395–403. doi:10.1007/s10953-006-9112-
+Journal of Solution Chemistry 36, 395–403</a>.

 Nabivanets, B.I., Kapantsyan, E.E., Oganesyan, E.N., 1974.
 The state of tellurium(IV) in perchloric acid solutions.
 Russian Journal of Inorganic Chemistry 19, 394–397.